Frequently Asked Questions About Tax Attorneys

 Tax attorneys go a step further by not only comprehending tax codes, but also understanding the law and administrative rules surrounding the enforcement of those codes.
 A tax attorney can interpret how the IRS understands and implements laws and systems and are highly skilled in adversarial proceedings and negotiations with the IRS.
 If you’re in trouble with the IRS or in need of complex legal assistance, consider hiring a tax attorney rather than a CPA.

 Contact Us For Help

 For knowledgeable representation on a wide variety of tax matters, call our Orange office at 877-938-1350 or use our online contact form to make an appointment with our attorney.
-We offer a free 30-minute consultation.
 We serve Los Angeles, throughout California and nationwide.